Wakodono/Wakodono/README.md

 - 👋 Hi, I’m Wako (Wack-o)
 - 👀 I’m interested in Home-based business, dance and football of the American variety
-- 🌱 I’m currently learning javascript for fullstack web development
+- 🌱 I’m an up and coming Mongo-Express-React-Node fullstack web developmer looking for proffessional opportunities
 - 📫 How to reach me: wakoanindo@outlook.com instagram.com/wako_iii twiter.com/realwako

 <!---